ChristianMarzahl/CarND-Behavioral-Cloning-P3/writeup_template.md

 ```

 2. ##### Flip
-The first track is a circle with a high bias towards left stering angles.
-By randomly fliping images the effect is filtered out.
+The first track is a circle with a high bias towards left steering angles.
+By randomly flipping images the effect is filtered out.

 ```python
     def random_flipp(self,image,angle):